Tool Introduction

 - Paste the JSON data you need to convert into the "JSON String" input box on the left.

-- The tool will display the generated Python class code in the "Converted Class" output box on the right, either automatically based on the input JSON structure or after you perform the conversion operation.
+- The tool will automatically display the generated Python class code in the "Converted Class" output box on the right, based on the input JSON structure, or after you perform the conversion operation.

 - You can directly copy the Python code from the output box and integrate it into your Python project.